Author

 Ezra Stiles

-Ezra Stiles (1727–1795) was a prominent American clergyman and president of Yale College whose theological writings synthesized Enlightenment rationalism with Reformed Protestantism, making him a significant intellectual figure in late eighteenth-century American religious thought.
-His sermon "The United States Elevated to Glory and Honor" (1783) exemplified his vision of America as a providentially chosen nation, blending millennial theology with nascent American nationalism during the Revolutionary era.
-As both a scholar and ecclesiastical leader, Stiles shaped the theological curriculum at Yale and influenced the development of American Protestant thought during the early republic.
+Ezra Stiles (1727–1795) was a prominent American clergyman and president of Yale College whose theological vision synthesized Calvinist orthodoxy with Enlightenment rationalism, positioning him as a key intellectual figure in late eighteenth-century American Protestantism.
+His sermon "The United States Elevated to Glory and Honor" (1783) articulated a providentialist interpretation of American independence that linked the nation's founding to divine purpose, profoundly influencing the development of American civil religion.
+As both a scholar and ecclesiastical leader, Stiles exemplified the learned ministry of the Revolutionary era and shaped the theological foundations of the early American republic through his integration of biblical exegesis, scientific inquiry, and patriotic ideology.

 Works in the Library